 2 - Confirm Current Pricing

-Nameplates, labels and ID Plates are considered commodity items for accounting purposes for many industries and product categories.
+Nameplates, labels and ID Plates are considered commodity items for many industries and product categories.
 The cost of these line items is a common concern for buyers looking to improve their bottom line.
 Anytime there are changes in artwork or text, an updated quote should be reviewed.

 In this day and age material costs can be very fluid.
 It can be worthwhile to review pricing with suppliers.
 It also gives you a chance to update information on your nameplate or label for any changes to your branding needs.